sych74/PoGoMapWiki/Google-Maps-API:-a-brief-guide-to-your-own-key.md

 <p>
 <img src="https://i.imgur.com/sv4wNtd.png">
 </p>
-Step 6] add your API key in this file, save it, and re-run the server! it should be working now!
+Step 6] add your previously created Google API key in this file, save it, and re-run the server! it should be working now!
+If you see an error, make sure you actually enabled the Javascript API in Step 4.
 <p>
 <img src="https://i.imgur.com/10uqA47.png">
 </p>